 Or you think which deck stain lasts the longest?
 Or when should you stain your pressure-treated deck?
 Well, read below for responses to all these questions.
 See Also: How to get rid of spray paint smell?

-7 Best Deck Stain for Pressure Treated Wood in 2021 Reviewed
+s: Top 7 Best Deck Stain for Pressure Treated Wood in 2022

 Thompsons water-seal is a clear (transparent) deck stain that will leave your pressure-treated wood showing its fresh look and try colors.
 Equally, this stain will protect the wood against graying or darkening and UV rays’ harsh effects.